 Building a tornado room involves sturdier walls, roof structures and tornado safe room doors.
 The roof must be able to transfer wind loads to the walls and the walls to the ground or foundation.
 This did not allow many opening and the ones that were included required hurricane doors or tornado doors installed.
 Early designs and implementations involved heavy swinging safe room doors that needed to be manually closed and latched shut.
 If the doors could not be closed properly, the storm safe room’s integrity could be compromised.
 Self-shutting hurricane doors and safe room doors meant large cumbersome structures and often still had to be latched.
 Most buildings ended up with a safe room that was dark, claustrophobic and dungeon like.
 This made it hard for architects and designers to make the room function for other practical uses.

 The StormDefender door is big on security and on design.
 How?
 By being invisible until called into service.
-The StormDefender safe room door is engineered with sleek construction that can be embedment into precast concrete making it virtually undetectable.
+The StormDefender safe room door is engineered with sleek construction that can be embedded into precast concrete making it virtually undetectable.
 Now you can have safe room doors that are hidden above a ceiling or in a soffit that allow more design freedom.
 A single StormDefender tornado door can protect multiple openings or windows to maximize designs with natural lights.
 Now architects and designers have the freedom to incorporate a tornado room into a building’s design that is more open and airy, especially for safe rooms in schools, like cafeterias, classrooms or gymnasiums.

-But a more open design does not mean decreased safety, in fact just the opposite.
+A more open design does not mean decreased safety, in fact just the opposite.
 StormDefender features our award-winning AlarmGard system with

-StormDefender™ is ICC 500 and FEMA 361 certified
+StormDefender™ is ICC 500 and FEMA 361 Certified

 Now you can turn